Weed abatement Inspections

 About Weed Abatement

-The Chino Valley Fire District enforces the weed abatement requirements outlined in the Fire Code and Health and Safety Code.
+The Fire District enforces the weed abatement requirements outlined in the Fire Code and Health and Safety Code.

-As a courtesy, the Fire District notifies residents in advance of upcoming inspections by mailing reminder cards, playing public service announcements on local cable channels, publicizing dates on utility bills and by placing banners throughout the Chino Valley.
+As a courtesy, the Fire District notifies residents in advance of upcoming inspections through public service announcements on local cable channels; publicizing dates on utility bills; and by placing banners throughout the Chino Valley.

-Residents are responsible for clearing their properties themselves or can contact a contractor to clear the property for them.
-The Fire District does not endorse any contractor.
-A list of Weed Abatement Contractors (PDF) that have operated within the Chino Valley Fire District or surrounding communities is provided for reference.
+Residents are responsible for clearing their properties themselves or can hire a contractor to clear the property for them.
+A list of Weed Abatement Contractors (PDF) is provided as a courtesy.
+The Fire District does not endorse any contractor on the courtesy list.
+Please note: The Fire District's contracted Weed Abatement contractor is excluded from this list.

 Seasonal Weed Abatement Program

-Fire inspectors conduct property inspections for weeds and rubbish that presents, or potentially presents, a fire hazard each Spring and Fall.
+Fire inspectors conduct property inspections for weeds and other combustible vegetation that presents, or potentially presents, a fire hazard each Spring and Fall.
+For guidelines, please reference FAQs information sheet.

-If the weeds are removed before the May 15 inspection date, no fee is assessed.
-If there are weeds and rubbish present after the May 15 inspection date, you will be required to remove the hazard and will be assessed a $300 Non-Compliance Penalty.
+If the weeds are removed before the May 15th reinspection date, no penalty is assessed.
+If the fire hazard is present after the reinspection date, the property owner will be assessed a $300 Non-Compliant Penalty.

 Parcels are also inspected annually in the Fall, primarily targeting re-growth of vegetation and tumbleweeds.
 Inspections begin the last week of August.
-The same process applies as in the Spring.
+Non-compliant parcel owners will be notified by mail in September.
+Reinspections will occur in Mid-October.
+The aforementioned penalties and fees are applicable, if abatement is not obtained.

 If you have any questions concerning the minimum fire safety requirements or the Weed Abatement Program, please call 909-902-5285.